 Where is Mark Robins now?

-Famous for scoring the winner in a game which ultimately meant that Alex Ferguson kept his Manchester United manager’s job, Mark Robins retired from playing in 2005 after a brief spell with Burton Albion.
+Famous for scoring the winner in a 1990 FA Cup game for Manchester United which ultimately meant that Alex Ferguson kept his job, Mark Robins retired from playing in 2005 after a brief spell with Burton Albion.

-Within four weeks Robins had won his first trophy with the club when they won the Checkatrade Trophy against Oxford United at Wembley.
+Within four weeks Robins had won his first trophy with the club when they won the Checkatrade Trophy against Oxford United at Wembley and he has enjoyed further success with promotion from League Two in 2018.

 Mark Robins: Premier League Statistics